JonnyBooker/NSubstituteAutoSubstitute/README.md

     ```
   - Any dependency that is not cached will be generated as a "exception throwing mock".
 What this means is, a mock instance will be created but every property/method will throw an exception when called.
 However it will give a informative message as to what exactly hasn't been mocked to the user, e.g.
     > Mock has not been configured for 'ITextGenerationDependency' when method 'Generate' was invoked.
 When using a 'Manual' behaviour, the mock must be created before 'CreateInstance' is called.
-  - This will only work with **interface** dependencies
+  - This will only work with **interface** dependencies.
+This is because in the case of a class, it is difficult to assume what should and shouldn't be mocked to throw a exception.

 ### Received Helpers
 Helpers has been provided to be able to do verifications on dependencies being invoked.
 This is just syntactic sugar to try simplify the process of verification.

-For example using the classes from the basic usage:
+For example using the classes from the basic usage above:
 ```csharp
 //Create the AutoSubsitute instance var autoSubstitute = new AutoSubstitute();